pointcloudset.pointcloud module

 PointCloud Class with one pointcloud of lidar measurements, laser scanning, photogrammetry or simular.

-One PointCloud consists mainly of PyntCloud pointcloud (PyntCloud.points) and a pandas.DataFrame (.data) with all the associated data.
+One PointCloud consists mainly of a pandas.DataFrame (.data) with the point coordinates and all associated per-point attributes.

 Note that the index of the points is not preserved when applying processing.
-This is necessary since PyntCloud does not allow to pass the index.
 Therefore, a new PointCloud object is generated at each processing stage.

 Developer notes: